MarvD166/NDHU-DB-FinalProject/docs/final_report.md

 ### 3.2 Database Schema Design

-After the ER diagram was approved, it was converted into a relational database schema.
+After the ER diagram was designed, it was converted into a relational database schema.
 The schema design followed these principles:

 - **Primary Keys**: Auto-incrementing integers for simplicity and performance
 - **Foreign Keys**: Used to enforce referential integrity with CASCADE options for automatic cleanup